ralay1/141a-Assignment2/README.md

 > that MUTATE the string will likely interact with methods you write in your `BufferManager<>` class.
 > The key here is the `BufferManager` should focus on making sure you have enough memory for the changes you want to make
 > to your string, and the `String` class should worry about manipulating data in the buffer, assuming the buffer is properly sized.

-> Design your code before you implement ANYTHING...

 One of the most interesting aspects of a string class, is how much code gets shared and reused between different operations.
 For example, both **append** and **insert** operations cause the string to get grow.
 The **replace** is a combination of